 Turn up the heat to medium-high.
 Add asparagus, beans, and broccoli to wok and saute, tossing occasionally so the vegetables don’t burn.

 Return onions and garlic to wok, along with raw snow peas.
 Toss and saute for a couple of minutes

 Move vegetables to the side of the wok, creating an open space in the middle.
 Add chicken and cook for about 4 minutes per side until cooked through.
 Toss all ingredients together.

-Cook marinade in saucepan over low heat while chicken cooks.
-Add cornstarch to thicken sauce, just before adding to wok.
+Cook marinade in a small saucepan over low heat while chicken cooks.
+Add cornstarch to thicken the sauce, just before adding to the wok.
 Add cooked marinade, a little at a time, until you get the consistency you want.

 MORE DELICIOUS CHICKEN RECIPES

 - Thai Chicken Meatball Lettuce Cups